Florian Flick

-Florian Flick (born 1 May 2000) is a German professional footballer who plays as a defensive midfielder for club Eintracht Braunschweig on loan from 1.
-FC Nürnberg.
+Florian Flick (born 1 May 2000) is a German professional footballer who plays as a defensive midfielder for club Eintracht Braunschweig.

 Club career

 Flick made his first team debut for Schalke 04 in a 4–2 away defeat against 1899 Hoffenheim on 8 May 2021, playing the complete 90 minutes.
 He scored his first goal for the senior team in a 4–3 win over Eintracht Frankfurt on 15 May 2021.
 He signed a professional contract with the club on 25 May 2021, lasting until 2023.

 On 8 December 2022, he joined on loan 2.
 Bundesliga club 1.
 FC Nürnberg for the second half of the season.
 In August 2023, the move was made permanent.

 On 1 September 2025, Flick moved to Eintracht Braunschweig on loan with a conditional obligation to buy.
+The conditions in the contract were fulfilled on 4 December 2025, making a permanent transfer to Eintracht Braunschweig in July 2026 and a contract with the club until mid-2028 active.

 International career

 Flick debuted for the German U-21 national team in a 2–1 win against Poland on 7 June 2022, coming on as a substitute in the 68th minute.